Part 1 of 2: For first time visitors:

 We are most definitely not fence-sitters on matters of belief.
 Each

-of us has our own, strongly held, and different beliefs about many topics, including:
+of us has our own, strongly held, but different personal beliefs about many topics, including:

 - The nature, gender, existence, and attributes of